znamenap/dbschema-version/sources/main/DbSchema.Version/notes.md

 ## Implementation Points
 PENDING:
-- Add participants to join building the change script.
 - Make single build script for whole to get up to the nuget nupkg in output.
 - Consider transactionality in procedures or wheather to assume external transaction or none.